 From Galway, it is also easy to do day trips by car and take part in organized bus tours to the Cliffs of Moher and the Burren in County Clare, the Aran islands, as well as the scenic Kylemore Abbey in Connemara.

 Outdoor activities such as hiking, cycling and water sport are especially well catered for along the west coast of Ireland.
-Some of my favourite hikes are in Connemara National Park, where the views over Connemara and beyond are absolutely breathtaking.
+Some of my favorite hikes are in Connemara National Park, where the views over Connemara and beyond are absolutely breathtaking.
 Achill Island also has fantastic hiking routes.

 The Great Western Greenway is a 42 km (26 miles) traffic-free trail for walkers and cyclists that takes visitors along the route of a 19th century Midlands Great Western Railway.